RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 1. Collect topo and echo sounder points.

-2. Extract data from the R10s (L. Harrison helped with this) and correct raw data with an OPUS correction.
+2. Extract data from the R10s (L. Harrison helped with this) and correct raw data with OPUS output.

-3. Correct echosounder points to account for “draft”.
+3. Correct echosounder point depths to account for “draft”.

 4. Remove bad topo points and echo points that are too shallow or have low accuracy.